Can Medicare Advantage Plans Deny Enrollment?

 To be eligible for Medicare Advantage plans, individuals must be at least 65 years old, have permanent residency in the US, and possess existing Medicare Part A and Part B coverage.

-→ What are the consequences of late enrollment in Medicare Advantage?
+→ What are the potential consequences of late enrollment in Medicare Advantage?

-Late enrollment in Medicare Advantage can result in penalties, such as higher premiums or coverage denial, making it important to enroll on time.
+Late enrollment in Medicare Advantage may result in penalties, such as higher premiums or coverage denial, making it important to enroll on time.

 call today for help